Aditya1404Sal/http-proxy/README.md

 wash dev
 ```

-Test the endpoints - see [Testing.md](./Testing.md) for detailed testing instructions.

 ## Architecture

-See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed architecture documentation.

-This component acts as an HTTP router that:
+This component acts as an HTTP proxy that:
-- Handles basic HTTP routes (health, actions)
+- Receives HTTP requests with text prompts
-- Delegates MCP protocol requests to an imported MCP component via WIT bindings
+- Delegates streaming requests to the OpenAI component via WIT bindings
 - Uses the WASI HTTP interface for protocol-level request/response handling

 ## Adding Capabilities